 Youth Track & Field Season Overview

-For 2020 we will schedule up to three practices a week, with the first practice in early-March.
+For 2023 we will schedule up to three practices a week, with the first practice in mid-March.

 After three weeks we conduct our Time Trials.
 This is done to simulate a meet.
 Each athlete will run in 2-3 different events at different distances.
 The results from the Time Trials will give us a better idea on what events each athlete may be most successful in during the upcoming competition season.
 We compare their times with previous years’ results to help project their best running distances.